ashishlodaya123/Agentic-AI-project/README.md

 - Diagnostic criteria
 - Management strategies

+The Knowledge-RAG Retrieval Agent has been enhanced with:

+- Improved result ranking and filtering
+- Metadata-based document categorization
+- Better relevance scoring algorithms
+- Expanded result limit (8 results) to ensure inclusion of external sources

 ## 🔗 External Medical Data Integration

 The system integrates with external medical data sources to enhance recommendations: